How It Works

 brand and retailer members to confidently make claims related to their consumption of Trust Protocol Credits and the environmental impacts associated with them.

 The second-party verification process will start with an aggregator contacting the producer to notify them that second party verification is needed.
 The aggregator will also verify the self-assessment and use of the data tool during this time to ensure that second-party verification can proceed.
 Next, the second-party verifier will contact the producer to review the verification process and may request documentation.

-The verification documents will be uploaded to the Protocol Dashboard and/or emailed to the second-party verifier.
-Electronic validation such as FaceTime, videos, and/or pictures will be allowed to the greatest extent possible.
+The verification documents will be uploaded to the Trust Protocol platform and/or emailed to the second-party verifier.
 The use of technology to expedite the second party verification process is permitted and recommended.